-Down at Wynwood District in Miami, there is an Art Walk on every Second Saturdays.
+Down at Wynwood District in Miami, there is an Art Walk every Second Saturday.
 However, it is not just a place for art enthusiasts.
 This article provides a guide on all things related to the Art Walk of Wynwood.

 You would definitely know you are at the right place when you are greeted with the bright colors and vivid lights gracing the walls of the first doorway – yes, you are at the Wynwood Art Walk.

 The History of Wynwood

 Back then, Wynwood was nowhere near its artistic presence today.
 Before it became the well know artistic innovation that it is known for today, it was a district mostly of apparel warehouses which was right beside a train yard, which is now turned into the huge Mid-Town Complex.
 The area was abandoned when they stopped using the railway due to the construction of the complex, and Wynwood used to be a very dangerous and dark place at night, and an empty, boring land during the day.

 The rebirth of the art scene began throughout Miami, and it did not actually start at Wynwood Walk, but at the main areas of Miami Beach where most artists were.
 However, due to the skyrocketed prices of properties around Miami Beach, artists moved to a much cheaper district, North Miami Avenue and 40th Street, and hence, the birth of Miami’s Design District.
 However, due to the increasing popularity of the area, the real estate market prices soared once again, forcing these artists to move to the much cheaper warehouse area – which is now known as Wynwood Art Walk.